BenchmarksStack Ranking

 Which FHE scheme is faster — TFHE or BFV?

 It depends on the workload.
-TFHE (used by Zama) excels at boolean circuits and bit-level operations with fast bootstrapping.
-BFV (used by H33) excels at batched integer arithmetic — H33 packs 32 biometric templates into a single ciphertext and processes them in 939 microseconds.
-For authentication and matching workloads, BFV with SIMD batching is significantly faster.
-H33 also offers CKKS for approximate arithmetic, BFV-32 for lightweight operations, and FHE-IQ for adaptive workloads.
+TFHE (used by Zama) excels at boolean circuits and bit-level operations with fast bootstrapping — 124ms for a 64-bit add on GPU.
+BFV (used by H33) excels at batched integer arithmetic — H33 packs 32 biometric templates into a single ciphertext and processes them in 939 microseconds on CPU only, 3,200x faster per operation.
+H33 also offers CKKS for approximate arithmetic ML workloads and FHE-IQ for auto-routing to the optimal engine in under 500 nanoseconds.

 Does H33 require FHE or cryptography expertise?